dmwm/PHEDEX/Documentation/README/README-Transfer.txt

    gsiftp://castorgrid.cern.ch/castor/cern.ch/cms/PCP04/...
    srm://www.cern.ch/castor/cern.ch/cms/PCP04/...

 Your site-local scripts need to perform such remappings.
+A script performing such a remapping is PFNExport (see README-Export), which is used to advertise TURLs for transfers to other nodes based on the PFNs stored in your catalogue.
+Even if you only intend to import data, this might be of interest to you if your local disk buffer and your MSS are physically separated (e.g. you need to use a special command to manually migrate your data from disk buffer to tape and this procedure is not covered by a system like dCache or Castor).

 **********************************************************************
 ** Prepraration